rbelnienk/Gcode-Pause-Print/README.md

 # Gcode-Pause-Print
-Gcode to pause print and lift print head
+This is Gcode that i use to interrupt the print with PrusaSlicer.
+It will lift the head bei 70mm in Z. So you can easily do filament color changes during print.

+Works with Octroprint & Ender 3 V2 (Standard Firmware)

 ```